-Each Module will guide the learner into the understanding of how each is assessed, how the instructional materials relate to the activities, and how technologies are used.
+Each Module will contain an alignment matrix with will help guide the learner into the understanding of how each is assessed, how the instructional materials relate to the activities, and how technologies are used.

 Attendance Policy

 For specific information regarding the attendance policy for online classes, see the "Course Information, Introduction and Setup" section of your Canvas course.
 The current attendance policy is also covered inside the Canvas Student Orientation which is located inside the Module section for Canvas.